NormanVu/risk-analyzer/README.md

 ## Risk Analyzer

-This repository hosts the source code of a startup project I took part in few months ago.
+This repository hosts the source code of a start-up project I took part in few months ago.
 The application requirement was for a supply chain management system that is accessible through a Web browser.

-The users of the application are supply chain managers who in the course of their work need to view and manage information regarding the distribution network, i.e. a network of facilities (suppliers and target companies) and distribution channels.
+The users of the application are supply chain managers who in the course of their work need to view and manage information regarding a distribution network, i.e. the network of facilities (suppliers and target companies) and distribution channels (paths from one facility to another).
 The application supports the following use cases:

 1. View the distribution network
-2. View information pertaining to a facility (supplier and/or target company)
+2. View information pertaining to a facility
 3. Update information pertaining to a facility
 4. Add a new facility to the distribution network
 5. Delete an existing facility